 Foley bulb Insertion

-This is where our doctor inserts a tube into your cervix.
+This is where our doctor inserts a tube (called a balloon catheter) up the birth canal into your cervix.

-We then fill a balloon at the end of the tube with water, which slowly stretches open your cervix.
+We then fill a balloon at the end of the tube with saline, which slowly stretches open your cervix.

 This can be done in your doctor’s office or at the hospital.
 Fairly non-invasive, and if it doesn’t work it’s not something you can’t walk back from.